-11.1.1 .tt2 and .customtt.tt2 files
+11.1.1 .tt2, .customtt.tt2 and .patchtt.tt2 files

 These files are the main template files that will be used to generate the final configuration file for the running service.
 They contain all the configuration options needed for a running Sipwise C5 system.
 The configuration framework will combine these files with the values provided by config.yml, constants.yml and network.yml to generate the appropriate configuration file.